Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 ### Custom domain for SCM Site

-While not directly related to the Authentication part, you may want/need to expose the SCM site through a proxy if you want access through a custom domain or if you want to expose a private endpoint enabled site externally.
+While not directly related to the Authentication part, you may want/need to expose the SCM site through a proxy if you want access through a custom domain or if you want to expose a private endpoint enabled SCM site externally.
 [A post on how to do that](https://azure.github.io/AppService/2021/03/03/Custom-domain-for-scm-site.html) was recently published.

 ### Custom health probe path